Hardware and performance¶

 order of magnitude faster (< 0.1 ms) with the occasional peak from the root filesystem

 the overall application performance didn’t change a lot.
-The times for R=30
+The times for RANGE_SIZE=30

 improved